Seller Net Sheet Explainer: Projecting Your Home Sale Proceeds

 Can there be additional costs that aren’t on the net sheet?

-Saad has experienced times where a seller had a forgotten lien on the home from an unpaid contracting job years prior.
-“We don’t find that out until we pull title and see the lien on the home,” explains Saad.
+Saad has experienced times when a seller had a forgotten lien on the home from an unpaid contracting job years prior.
+“We don’t find that out until we pull the title and see the lien on the home,” explains Saad.
 These exceptional cases are exactly why title searches and title insurance are so important to real estate transactions.

 Which costs are most often misunderstood?